 The pulse output CF (Calibration Frequency) is intended for use during calibration.
-The output pulse rate on CF can be up to 128 times the pulse rate on F1 and F2.
-The lower the F{1-4} frequency selected the higher the CF scaling.
-Table IV shows how the two frequencies are related depending on the states of the logic inputs S0, S1 and SCF.
+The output pulse rate on CF can be up to 2048 times the pulse rate on F1 and F2.
+The lower the $F{1-4}$ frequency selected, the higher the CF scaling (except for the high frequency mode SCF = 0, S1 = S0 = 1).
+Table IV shows how the two frequencies are related, depending on the states of the logic inputs S0, S1 and SCF.
 Because of its relatively high pulse rate, the frequency at this logic output is proportional to the instantaneous real power.
 As is the case with F1 and F2, the frequency is derived from the output of the low-pass filter after multiplication.
 However, because the output frequency is high, this real power information is accumulated over a much shorter time.
-Hence less averaging is carried out in the digital-to-frequency conversion.
-With much less averaging of the real power signal, the CF output is much more responsive to power fluctuations-see Signal Processing Block in Figure 2.
+Hence less averaging is carried out in the digital-tofrequency conversion.
+With much less averaging of the real power signal, the CF output is much more responsive to power fluctuations-see Signal Processing Block in Figure 20.